 Bodybuilding

-When I was in my pre-teen years, I definitely not very athletic.
+When I was in my pre-teen years, I definitely wasn’t very athletic.
 I’d had a triple hernia as a child, so my mother was a bit protective and didn’t want me to get too physical.
 So, sports were not high on my list when I was young.
-Obviously, this played into my strength as an artist, giving me more of a focus on that side of me.
+Obviously, this played into my strength as an artist, giving me more time to focus on learning techniques.

 I got interested in fitness in the late 70s.
 I don’t recall a specific event that was the catalyst.
 I know seeing Sylvester Stallone in Rocky when it first came out, was one trigger.
 It made me aware of something that I had not realized as a child growing up; that to excel at anything in life would take a great deal of commitment, focus, energy, passion and faith…and that to be really great at anything would take a lot of hard work.